benlk/benlk.com/README.md

     * No thumbnail or decoration on post meta
     * No post headline on front page
     * No "Continue Reading" button on front page
-    * No way to access the post itself at all.
+    * No way to access the post itself at all
-    * It's just one paragraph, or blockquote, or image on the front page.
+    * It's just one paragraph, or blockquote, or image on the front page

 Post types are set by changing the post status: